allodoxaphobia/natpinning/README.md

   -v VERBOSE          Verbosity level, default is 0, set to 5 if you like a
                       lot of output.
 ```
+More information on usage and usage examples can be found [here](https://github.com/allodoxaphobia/natpinning/wiki/Usage)

 License
 ==============